Who We Are

 We offer a safe, respectful and healthy atmosphere for adults who are 55 and older, with a chronic illness, physical disability or memory loss.
 We provide a balance of social, physical, and cognitive stimulating activities in a cheerful, accessible and friendly environment, while assisting to help maintain or enhance independence and self-esteem.
 Our program also allows respite and support for care partners, and provides information and referral to other community services and programs.

-Our educated, trained, experienced and dedicated staff consists of: Program Co-ordinator, 4 recreation therapists, and one personal support worker.
+Our educated, trained, experienced and dedicated staff consists of a Program Coordinator, 4 recreation therapists, and one personal support worker.

 Funding provided through the Waterloo Wellington Local Health Integration Network